yash26195/newsnotification/README.md

 First go the `newsnotifications` directory.
 Then run the below commands:

 ```
-docker build -t pubsub-image:v1 #create new image for pubsub application
+docker build -t newsnotification-image:v1 #create new image for newsnotification application
-docker run -d -p 80:80 --name pubsub_central pubsub-image:v1
+docker run -d -p 80:80 --name newsnotification_central newsnotification-image:v1
 ```

-Now go to url `localhost:80` to see the output of the app from docker.
+The application should be running on https:\\localhost:80

 ## Backend